Table of Contents

 A smelly shower drain typically results from one of two issues: biofilm accumulation or a problem with your P-trap.

 1. Biofilm Accumulation

 When we shower, we use many different products.
 Body oils, conditioner, shampoo, soap and shaving cream wash down the drain along with natural debris like skin cells and hair.
+Regular cleaning can help alleviate the residue of some of this, but eventually, it can start to build up and create issues like clogs, slow drainage and fumes.
 Over time, these substances often accumulate along the P-trap and vertical pipes that run underneath your shower.

 This accumulation is called biofilm.
 As it builds up, biofilm begins to release a sewage smell from bacteria and decomposing debris.
 The bacteria emit a sticky substance that allows them to cling to the side of your pipes, making them difficult to remove without specialized products.

 Eventually, this sewage odor becomes noticeable in the entire bathroom, not just in the shower or bathtub.

 How to fix the problem: Typically, eradicating biofilm and the shower drain smells it creates is an easy process that does not require a plumber.
 To get rid of the odors from your bathroom, you will have to unclog the debris that is feeding the bacteria in the drain.

 Make a DIY, all-natural cleaner using baking soda, boiling water and white distilled vinegar.
 Complete the following steps to strip biofilm from your pipes.

 - Use a screwdriver to remove the shower drain.

 - Next, boil between five and 10 quarts of water.
 Let the water cool to 150 degrees Fahrenheit before slowly pouring it down the shower drain.